- Sci-fi comic about ancient things people find in melting icebergs

 One day Queen Lana decided to summon the elder synoptic… well, it wasn’t as official as it seems…

-When Riff entered the hall, Queen Lana, clothed in well worn patched jeans, woolen socks and a warm sweater (knit by her grandma, of course!), was seated on her favourite sofa.
+When Riff entered the hall, Queen Lana, clothed in well worn patched jeans, woollen socks, and a warm sweater (knit by her grandma, of course!), was seated on her favourite sofa.
 The two childhood friends hugged and sent a servant to the kitchen to get them some herbal tea.

 “See, Riff?
 That’s so wrong,” Lana mused as she sipped her tea.
 “It looks like the all the seasons have shifted.”